Blog Listen About Listen Free →

 Is a CDFA worth the money?

 In most cases involving substantial assets, yes.
-A CDFA typically costs $150–$350 per hour or offers flat-fee packages.
-One tax return review found $47,000 in missed deductions.
-Another case identified $300,000–$350,000 in premarital assets that were almost given away.
+A CDFA typically costs $150-$350 per hour or offers flat-fee packages.
+Compare that to what’s at stake — one tax return review found $47,000 in missed deductions.
+Another case identified $300,000-$350,000 in premarital assets that were almost given away.
 The CDFA fee is a fraction of what a single overlooked financial detail can cost you.

 How is a CDFA different from a financial advisor?

 A traditional financial advisor manages your money and sells investment products.
-A CDFA specializes exclusively in the financial analysis of divorce — asset division, tax consequences of different settlement options, and long-term financial projections specific to divorce outcomes.
+A CDFA specializes exclusively in the financial analysis of divorce — asset division, tax consequences of different settlement options, spousal and child support calculations, and long-term financial projections specific to divorce outcomes.
 A financial advisor helps you grow wealth.
 A CDFA helps you protect it during the most financially dangerous transaction of your life.

 When should I hire a CDFA?